 In the case of zero deductibles, you will get the entire claim amount, but the car insurance premium will be higher.
 Consider an amount that you can comfortably pay in case of a claim and ask the insurance company to increase your deductibles accordingly.

-If you have accumulated a no-claim bonus on your old car and decide to sell the car, you don’t have to lose the benefit.
+Carry Forward the No-Claim Bonus to Your New Car - If you have accumulated a no claim bonus on your old car and decide to sell the car, you don’t have to lose the benefit.
 You can ask the insurer to transfer the discount to your new cars comprehensive car insurance.
 Even if you do not plan to buy a new car immediately, you can ask the insurer to reserve the discount and issue a certificate to you.
 The accrued bonus can fetch you a huge discount on your car insurance premium when you purchase a new car.